 Benefiting from the shortest running time of any DC film so far at two-hours, which in turn enables the pacing to be more consistent, JUSTICE LEAGUE holds itself accountable to delivering solid entertainment that doesn’t take itself too seriously.
 While its playful attitude keeps all of the moving parts of this film progressing along quite nicely, the plotting, storytelling and action sequences will not amaze its audience by any stretch.
 Most of its amusement comes from the wisecracking character Barry Allen/The Flash, with Ezra Miller’s rendition as one of this film’s novice superhero characters bound to be a fan favourite.
 Speaking of favourites, after a starring role in WONDER WOMAN that was physically great but emotionally grating, Gal Gadot fares much better courtesy of a more relaxed and far less wooden performance.
 She blends right in among her combative colleagues.
 Regardless of the level of enjoyment you may derive from several characteristics that JUSTICE LEAGUE has to offer, Ben Affleck’s representation of Batman stands as make or break for many.
 Though I highly doubt that this is the film to be the turning point to changing many negative perceptions, the lesser reliance on the character and a more noticeable light-heartedness in Affleck’s portrayal could be the beginning of acceptance and reconciliation before THE BATMAN eventually arrives to the big screen.

-Moviedoc thanks Rialto Distribution for the screening invite to this film.
+Moviedoc thanks Roadshow Films for the invite to the screening of this film.

 Review by Moviedoc / “LIKE” on Facebook – Moviedoc